HOW TO REPORT A WATER MAIN BREAK

 Please remember that cold weather has an adverse affect on water pipes and even though we experience water main breaks throughout the year, we see a significant increase during the winter months.

 HOW TO PROTECT YOUR PIPES FROM FREEZING

-Autumn is a good time for you to take steps to prevent water pipes from freezing and bursting this winter.
+Autumn is a good time to take steps to prevent water pipes from freezing and bursting in the winter.

 Insulate water pipes in any “unheated” areas of your basement, such as crawl spaces.
 Also, inspect your basement for broken windows or especially drafty areas.
 Bitter cold blowing directly on a water pipe can quicken the freezing process.

 Consider draining your outside faucets by closing your shut-off valves (usually located within three feet of the interior basement walls nearest the outside faucet), opening your outside faucets to drain the water from the valves to the spigots and, leaving your outside faucets open through the winter.

 If you are going away for the winter, consider draining your plumbing system even if you intend to leave the heat on.
 Ask a qualified plumber how to do this.
 If you receive water from the MDC, call the MDC’s Command Center at (860) 278-7850 x3600 so that your water can be shut off at the curb box as well.